rudywaltz/custom-element-workshop/02/README.md

 </wc-steps>
 ```

 ## Helper

-- easy way use component own setter if attribute changed (may you need a hyphen -> camelCase converter)
+- An easy way use component's own setter if an attribute is changed (may you need a hyphen -> camelCase converter):

 ```js
 attributeChangedCallback(name, oldValue, newValue) {